sulthanrizal/PHONEBOOK-WEB/README.md

 ## Introduction

 This is a simple full stack React application which provides a solid starting point for [ReactJS](https://reactjs.org/), [sequelize](https://sequelize.org/), [ExpressJS](https://expressjs.com/) and [NodeJS](https://nodejs.org/en/) based applications.
-Client side code and the backend API is written using TypeScript in NextJS.
+Client side code and the backend API is written using Express.

 Phonebook is an application made to store names and telephone number of friends, family, or other people we recognize.